Calculus Guide

 Which Calculus Should I Take?

-If you plan to take Calculus but aren't sure where you should start, here are some general guidelines to help you decide.
+If you plan to take Calculus but aren't sure where you should start, we strongly recommend taking the ALEKS Mathematics Placement Assessment.
+ALEKS is a self-diagnostic knowledge check that will help gauge your preparation.
+Along with your ALEKS results, here are some general guidelines to help you decide:

-• MATH 1310 (Consolidated Calculus): You’ve taken AB or BC Calculus and did well, but I don’t have AP or dual enrollment credits to transfer.
+• MATH 1310 (Consolidated Calculus): You’ve taken AB or BC Calculus and did well, but you don’t have AP or dual enrollment credits to transfer.
 You feel confident enough to cover Calculus I and II in a single semester (and get credit for both after earning a B- or better).
+Taking the ALEKS assessment can help verify that your foundational skills are sharp enough for this accelerated pace.

 • MATH 1220 (Calculus II): You’ve earned dual enrollment or AP credit for Calculus I (MATH 1210) by scoring a 4 or 5 on the AB exam or 4 or 5 on the AB portion of the BC exam.